 What platforms can it be played on?

-Chivalry 2 will be available on PC, on the Epic Games Store at its launch in 2020.
+On PC, Chivalry 2 will be available on the Epic Games Store at its launch.
 After one year, it will be available on other PC digital store fronts, such as Steam, at least 12 months after the Epic Games Store launch.

 Why is it exclusive to the Epic Games Store for a year?